 Welcome!
 We are so glad you’re here.
-School programs at The CJM aim to cultivate cultural sensitivity and awareness, center students' diverse voices and identities, provide enriching creative arts experiences, and share multifaceted stories of Jewish life.
+School and teacher programs at The CJM aim to cultivate cultural sensitivity and awareness, center students' diverse voices and identities, provide enriching creative arts experiences, and share multifaceted Jewish stories

-For questions or more information, email schools@thecjm.org to get in touch!
+For questions, more information, or to schedule an advisory session, email schools@thecjm.org to get in touch.

 All CJM school tours are free of charge for Bay Area schools; availability is limited, and advance reservation is required.